databendlabs/databend/docs/doc/90-contributing/01-rfcs/20230213-query-result-cache.md

 Each result cache has a time-to-live (TTL).
 Each access to the result cache will refresh the TTL .When the TTL is expired, the result cache will not be used any more.

-Besides TTL, when the underlying data is changed (we can infer this by snapshot ids, segment ids and partition locations), the result cache will also be invalidated.
+Besides TTL, when the underlying data is changed (we can infer this by snapshot ids, segment ids or partition locations), the result cache will also be invalidated.

 ### Result cache storage